MeganWardBaranyay/rfr-LAfires-burnseverity/README.md

 - Random forest regression modelling was performed with the scikit-learn RandomForestRegressor (https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html).

 *All data and code to run the model and produce figures are available in the "Data" folder.*

+The code is designed to run within the **[NASA VITALS environment](https://github.com/nasa/VITALS)**, which provides the standardized dependencies and environment configuration for the workflow.